 Automakers invest millions of dollars per year to safely store driving data from hackers.
-On an annual basis, these automakers stop countless attempts by foreign actors and criminals to access this information.
+On an annual basis, these automakers stop countless attempts by criminals to access this information.

 Conversely, there are no requirements for data protection or safe storage standards for repair shops included in the ballot question.
 In fact, many businesses who would gain access to your data under this proposal lack the cybersecurity infrastructure to be able to guarantee the safety of this sensitive information.

-Cybersecurity groups oppose this ballot question because the more strangers, foreign companies, hackers and criminals who can access your personal data, the more prone to misuse it becomes.
+Cybersecurity groups oppose this ballot question because the more strangers, hackers and criminals who can access your personal data, the more prone to misuse it becomes.